WHAT CAN YOU DIE FOR?

 Without this kind of mindset, you cannot finish your race with joy or fulfill your purpose or ministry in life!

 Beloved, like Esther and the early apostles of Christ, when you truly discover God’s purpose for your life, you will gladly risk your life to see it accomplished.

 If you have not found a cause, calling, or purpose you can die for, if need be, then you have not indeed found something worth living for!

 Anything that is not worth dying for is not truly worth living for!

 What would you gladly risk your life or die for in life, if need be?

-If it is a material, ephemeral or transitory thing, or something without any eternal value; it certainly does not really worth it!
+If it is a material, temporary or transitory thing, or something without any eternal value, it certainly does not worth it!

 Prayer: My Dear Heavenly Father, today I receive the courage and boldness it takes to dare death in the pursuit of my divine calling and purpose in life, in Jesus’ name.
 Amen.